Luiz Eduardo Soares

-Luiz Eduardo Soares (born March 12, 1954 in Nova Friburgo, Rio de Janeiro), is a Brazilian anthropologist, philosopher and political scientist.
+Luiz Eduardo Soares (born March 12, 1954, in Nova Friburgo, Rio de Janeiro), is a Brazilian anthropologist, philosopher and political scientist.

 Activities

 Between 1999 and 2000, Soares coordinated the department of public safety in Rio de Janeiro.
 Between January and October, 2003, he was the National Secretary of Public Security.
-Currently, he occupies the post of Secretary of Municipal Valuation of Life and Prevention of Violence at Nova Iguacu (RJ).
+Currently, he occupies the post of Secretary of Municipal Valuation of Life and Prevention of Violence at Nova Iguaçu (RJ).
 He is a professor at ESPM (School of Advertising and Marketing) in Rio de Janeiro.

-He was also a professor at UERJ, Iuperj, Ucam and Unicamp, researcher at the ISER and at the Vera Institute of Justice, New York City and a visiting professor at Columbia University, University of Virginia and University of Pittsburgh.
+He was also a professor at UERJ, Iuperj, Ucam and Unicamp, researcher at the ISER and at the Vera Institute of Justice, New York City, and a visiting professor at Columbia University, University of Virginia and University of Pittsburgh.